KGeri201/THAPMU/README.md

 * Also an USB-C cable to power the board.

 ### Instructions
-1. You will have to open the code for the ESP and change the library according to your sensor.
+1. Open the code for the ESP and change the library according to your sensor.
 ```ino
 #include <Adafruit_BME280.h>

 // Sensor I2C
 Adafruit_BME280 sensor;
 ```
 2. Fill in your WLAN SSID and password, and also the address of the MQTT broker.
-Also add the location of the device.
+Add the location of the device if you want.
 ```ino
 #define LOCATION "LOCATION_OF_THE_DEVICE"
 #define WIFI_SSID "REPLACE_WITH_YOUR_SSID"